Thrinkler/A-Ecosystem/README.md

 # How does it work

+All of the work is done by the robots and their genes.
+When they reproduce, its offspring inherits these genes with a slight chance of mutation, so that the population will adapt over generations.

 The primary genes are:

-- velocity: Determines the robot's top speed.
-High speed is great for covering long distances but comes at a higher energy cost, requiring more frequent feeding.
+- velocity: Determines the robot's speed.
+The robot will move at this speed without a chance to stop.
+It comes great to cover long distances to get more food, but comes at a higher energy cost, requiring more frequent feeding.

-- rot_vel (Rotational Velocity): Governs how quickly the robot can turn.
-High agility is crucial for reacting to nearby food and navigating crowded spaces.
+- rot_vel (Rotational Velocity): It tells how quickly the robot can turn.
+High agility is crucial for reacting to nearby food and to have a lower radius for getting food.

 - vision: The radius within which a robot can detect food.
 A wide field of view allows for better long-term planning, but the simulation has shown that this trait often comes with evolutionary trade-offs.

-- prob_fail_rot (Rotation Failure Probability): A measure of the robot's "clumsiness."
-This trait often evolves as an unintended side effect of other genetic changes, creating interesting evolutionary pressures.
+- prob_fail_rot (Rotation Failure Probability): Represents the robot's clumsinnes.
+This trait often causes the robot to "loose" the food for a second, but can occasionally result in an unexpected maneuver to go for the food.

 # Installation and usage